 His first single Cockney Translation (1984) was released through London based Fashion Records and represented a guide to East End dialect di Jamaican way:

-"Cockneys have names like Terry, Arfur and Del Boy |
+"Cockneys have names like Terry, Arfur and Del Boy |The tune mixes up cockney dialect with the London version of Jamaican patois, translating between the two.

 We have names like Winston, Lloyd and Leroy"